 Preston North End paid Middlesbrough far too much respect and seemed like they expected to lose at times

-Saturday's game against Middlesbrough was not about the football for Preston North End, and it's a good job.
+Tom Sandells verdict: Preston North End paid Middlesbrough far too much respect

+Preston’s annual Gentry Day did not quite go according to the plan – on the pitch anyway.

-The game in the North East was selected to be this season's Gentry Day and remember those connected to the club that have been lost over the last 12 months, and in that regard, North End were outstanding.
+The game at Middlesbrough in the North East was selected to be the occasion this season when PNE supporters remember those connected to the club who have been lost over the past 12 months, and in that regard, North End were outstanding.
 That is, the fans and the coverage the occasion got.

-The club do get behind the occasion well and the support in the corner of the ground was deafening from start to finish, even in spite of the scoreline.
+The club do get behind the occasion well and the support in the corner of the ground was deafening from start to finish, even in spite of what turned out to be a thoroughly miserable afternoon on the pitch

-It finished 4-0 to the Boro, and it didn't really flatter them.
+It finished 4-0 to the Boro, and the scoreline did not really flatter the hosts.
 Compound that with a red card for Bambo Diaby who has been one of the best performers of late and the day on the pitch could hardly have gone any worse.

 Chuba Akpom got the scoring underway in the first half for the home side, playing a one-two with Cameron Archer before striking past Freddie Woodman on his left foot.